cjblack/climbing-analysis/README.md

 conda env create -f environment_redux.yml
  ```

- For cuda capabilities (recommended if using this pacakge for spike sorting), use the following:
+ For cuda capabilities (recommended if using this package for spike sorting), use the following:
  ```bash
  conda env create -f environment_cuda.yml --solver=libmamba
  ```